The creation story

 Not too long ago, I heard a common refrain from a group of CEOs of small/medium sized firms.

-One of those CEOs offered his own venture as a test case, if I could come up with a novel way of solving this problem.
+One of those CEOs offered his own venture as a test case, if I could come up with a novel way of solving this delegation dilemma.

-We co-designed a 3-month program to address the issue, and immediately put it to use.
-Three months later, here is what our CEO had to say:
+Together, we designed a 3-month program to address the issue, and immediately put it to use at his company.
+Three months later, here is what he had to say:

 When we were smaller, I could get involved in every decision my team made and handle most customer negotiations myself.
 But as we started growing and expanding into multiple segments and geographies, I needed to be able to take a step back and think more about our long term goals.
 My team needed to manage day-to-day operations, without having to check with me at every step.